 As you can see, Charles Stanley’s base price of 0.35% of assets is cheaper than Hargreaves Lansdown (0.45%) but more expensive than Vanguard Investor (0.15%).

 I think of Charles Stanley as the younger brother of Hargreaves Lansdown insomuch as it does have a great, professional website and App but neither are quite as premium-feeling as Hargreaves Lansdown which if reflected in the cheaper overall cost.

-You can invest into a cheap Fidelity US index tracker for 0.08% fund fees which is again, very reasonable and shows that the platform enables low cost index-fund investing.
+You can invest in a cheap Fidelity US index tracker for 0.08% fund fees which are again, very reasonable and shows that the platform enables low-cost index-fund investing.

 AJ Bell YouInvest

-AJ Bell is another significant UK investing platform with close to £50 billion assets under management.
-As with the previous platforms reviewed AJ Bell offers a stocks and shares ISA which for most of us is the optimum choice of tax-advantaged wrapper to invest from.
+AJ Bell is another significant UK investing platform with close to £50 billion in assets under management.
+As with the previous platforms reviewed AJ Bell offers stocks and shares ISA which for most of us is the optimum choice of the tax-advantaged wrapper to invest from.

 I personally use AJ Bell for their LISA offering, a product which can be used for saving for your first home in the UK or for retirement (read more about LISA’s in my recent post here).